YaleDHLab/lab-workshops/generative-art/README.md

 ---

-Next, take a look at the body of the notebook.
-You'll see that each linked notebook is comprised of several blocks of code or documentation.
-Each of these blocks is known as a "cell".
+Scrolling down you should find that the notebook is comprised of several blocks of code and documentation.
+Each of these blocks is refered to as a "cell".
 To run the code in a cell, click the "play" button next to that cell.
 After running a cell, you may be prompted with a message indicating that the loaded notebook was not created by Google.
 If that message appears, keep "reset all runtimes" checked and click "Run Anyway" to execute the code in that cell.

 Once you've run a single cell, you should be able to continue through the notebook in this way, clicking the play button aside each cell to execute the code in that cell.
 In this way you can run code in the cloud with free GPU acceleration!